-Benefit description You After the calendar Organ/tissue transplants Standard Option Value Plan Solid organ transplants are limited to: Cornea Heart Heart/lung Kidney Liver Liver/Kidney Pancreas Kidney/Pancreas Lung: single, double, lobar Intestinal transplants small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
+Organiticana transplanta (acutional) You pay Organ/tissue transplants (continued) Standard Option Value Plan Solid organ transplants are limited to: Cornea Heart Heart/lung Kidney Liver Liver/kidney Pancreas Kidney/Pancreas Lung: single, double, lobar Intestinal transplants small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Note: Corneal transplants are not part of the Coventry Transplant Network.
+Benefits will be paid as described on page 40.
+Note: Pancreas (only) transplants are covered for insulin dependent (or Type 1) diabetes mellitus when exogenous treatment with insulin is deemed ineffective by the Plan.
+Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
 PPO: 15% of the Plan's allowance and all charges over \$200,000.
 Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount.
 All charges over \$100,000.
 Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
 PPO: 20% of the Plan's allowance and all charges over \$200,000.
 Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount.
 All charges over \$100,000.